 General anesthesia is usually used for vaginal prolapse surgery.
 You may stay in the hospital for 1 to 2 days.
 You will probably be able to return to your normal activities in about 6 weeks.
 Avoid strenuous activity for the first 6 weeks.
 Then increase your activity level bit by bit.

-Most women are able to resume sexual intercourse in about 6 weeks.
+Most people are able to resume sexual intercourse in about 6 weeks.

 Why It Is Done

-Vaginal prolapse surgery is done to manage symptoms such as sagging or drooping of the top of the vagina into the vaginal canal, urinary incontinence, and painful intercourse.
+Vaginal prolapse surgery is done to help lift the vagina back into place and help with symptoms such as urinary incontinence and painful intercourse.

 Problems from vaginal prolapse surgery aren't common.
 They include: